-Adam Christian Cimber...son of Russ and Lori...has one sister, Emily...before transferring to the University of San Francisco, he attended the University of Washington where he twice made the second-team All-Pac-10/Pac-12 Academic roster...graduated from Puyallup High School (WA) where he threw a no-hitter, a one-hitter and earned First-Team All-State honors and Tacoma News-Tribune's Area Player of the Year...has a labradoodle named Griffey... is a fan of The Beatles and his favorite movie is Forrest Gump ...gives credit to his college pitching coach Greg Moore as the person who has had the biggest influence in his life...roots for the Seattle Seahawks.
+Full name ADAM CHRISTIAN CIMBER ...
+Wife, Lauren...Before transferring to the University of San Francisco, where he teamed with Bradley Zimmer during his senior season, he attended the University of Washington where he twice made the second-team All-Pac-10/Pac-12 Academic roster in three seasons for UW (graduated after three years with a degree in history)… Did grad classes at USF in sport management ...
+Graduated from Puyallup High School (WA) where he threw a no-hitter, a one-hitter and earned First-Team All-State honors and Tacoma News-Tribune's Area Player of the Year...Gives credit to his first college pitching coach, Greg Moore, as the person who has had the biggest influence in his life (Moore was at USF for his senior year).

 Split the season between San Antonio (AA) and El Paso (AAA), pitching to a 5-2 record and a 2.90 ERA (26 ER, 80.2 IP) over 49 games (two starts)...Went 1-1 with a 2.81 ERA (5 ER, 16.0 IP) over 12 appearances with San Antonio before his promotion to El Paso on 5/20...Over 21 appearances with El Paso after the All-Star break, pitched to a 2-1 record with a 1.78 ERA (6 ER, 30.1 IP) while limiting opponents to a .176 batting average...Contributed to El Paso's postseason run, pitching to a 1-0 record over five games and 6.2 scoreless inning.